-Comprehensive food and nutrient-based standards for maintained schools in England are now in place, covering food and drink served at lunchtime, and throughout the school day.
+Comprehensive food and nutrient-based standards for maintained schools in England became statutory in primary schools from 2008 and secondary schools from 2009.
+They cover food and drink served at lunchtime, and throughout the school day.
+This applies to all maintained schools and academies which have compliance with the food standards included in their funding agreements.

-The new standards cover all food sold or served in schools:
+The standards cover all food sold or served in schools:

-The introduction of these standards means that all pupils in local authority-maintained schools who take school lunches have the opportunity to select a healthy meal that contributes to a healthy diet.
+These standards mean that all pupils in local authority-maintained schools who take school lunches have the opportunity to select a healthy meal that contributes to a healthy diet.